GSA-TTS/FAC-transition-site/src/developers/index.md

 # The FAC API

 The FAC API shares public data from submitted audit reports.
-The FAC API runs on [PostgREST](https://postgrest.org) and supports its built-in query operations.
+The FAC API runs on <a href="https://postgrest.org" target="_blank">PostgREST</a> and supports its built-in query operations.

 ## Migrating from Census-provided data